 We’re up for the debut of REC Festival, coming up this Friday and Saturday at the Rotterdam Central District.
-MTV teamed up with 360 Degrees, CLone Records, Discoflamingo, Red Light Radio, Rush Hour, Soulection, Sjansi Dansie and Venour to bring out (inter)national heavy hitters – listen up!
+MTV teamed up with 360 Degrees, Cone Records, Discoflamingo, Red Light Radio, Rush Hour, Soulection, Sjansi Dansie and Venour to bring out (inter)national heavy hitters – listen up!

 Two days filled up with more than with more than 70 acts, pretty much impossible to have a look at all the shows.
 So before you’re going to puzzle your way through the timetables, we’ve cherry picked the must-see acts.

 Sevdaliza’s creations contrast husky vocals with cutting strings and basslines creating an enigmatic mood.
 Born in Iran and residing in the Netherlands, the 28-year-old has made quite a name of herself.
 The songstress/producer draws her influences from several textures like skin and glass.

 A Ghanaian highlife singer gone horribly right, Ata Kak is a visionary.
 He spits serious rhymes, waxes romantic, and issues lo-fi digital quick-shrieks.
 Home-made funky yet spooky, like a warped Prince protege from Africa by way of 1986 Chicago.

 With familiar beats underneath otherworldly productions, Mount Kimbie are arguably responsible for the birth of the term “post-dubstep.”
 In early 2009 they released their debut EP, Maybes, via the Hotflush Recordings label.
 In 2013 they returned with Cold Spring Fault Less Youth, an album that featured more vocals including two tracks with rapper King Krule.